sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-ads-b-exchange.md

 ## Deploying ADS-B Exchange feeder

-Open the `docker-compose.yml` file that was created when deploying `readsb`.
+Open the `docker-compose.yml` file that was created when deploying `ultrafeeder`.

 Append the following lines to the end of the file \(inside the `services:` section\):